tetraketra/tetraketra/README.md

 ./education
- ├─ Master's of Science in Business Analytics at William & Mary └─ Bachelor of Business Administration in Business Analytics w/ Data Science at William & Mary
+ ├─ Master's of Science in Business Analytics at William & Mary └─ Bachelor's of Business Administration in Business Analytics w/ Data Science at William & Mary

 ```